William Ward Watkin: Early life

-Watkin was born in Boston, Massachusetts on January 21, 1886.
+Watkin was born in Boston, Massachusetts, on January 21, 1886.
 His parents were Fred Ward and Mary Mathilda (née Hancock) Watkin.
 The family moved to Danville, Pennsylvania, where young William graduated from Danville High School in 1903.
 He entered the University of Pennsylvania, where he studied architecture with Paul Philippe Cret and earned a B.S. degree in architecture in 1908.
 After graduating, he spent a year in Europe.

 Career

 Cram, Goodhue & Ferguson

-Upon returning to the US in 1909, Watkin moved to Boston, Massachusetts to join the architecture firm of Cram, Goodhue & Ferguson.
-In 1910, the firm sent him to Houston, Texas to supervise construction of the newly created Rice Institute (now Rice University).
+Upon returning to the US in 1909, Watkin moved to Boston, Massachusetts, to join the architecture firm of Cram, Goodhue & Ferguson.
+In 1910, the firm sent him to Houston, Texas, to supervise construction of the newly created Rice Institute (now Rice University).

-Watkin's first major assignment was to oversee construction of a new school in Houston, Texas named the William Marsh Rice Institute.
+Watkin's first major assignment was to oversee the construction of a new school in Houston, Texas, named the William Marsh Rice Institute.
 Watkin had helped prepare the original masterplan drawings following intense correspondence between Ralph Adams Cram, Bertram Goodhue, and President Lovett.
-The initial complement of structures included the Administration Building (now named Lovett Hall), a power plant and Mechanical Laboratory, and one dormitory with a dining hall, located on 300 acre two miles southwest of downtown on an unpaved Main Street.
+The initial complement of structures included the Administration Building (now named Lovett Hall), a power plant and Mechanical Laboratory, and one dormitory with a dining hall, located on 300 acre, two miles southwest of downtown on an unpaved Main Street.
 The cornerstone of the Administration Building was laid in 1911.

-Cram, Goodhue & Ferguson sent Watkin to Houston to work on plans for the Rice Institute (now named Rice University) and was the firm's representative supervisor there.
+Cram, Goodhue & Ferguson sent Watkin to Houston to work on plans for the Rice Institute (now named Rice University), and he was the firm's representative supervisor there.